 The permittee is authorized to dispose of sludge only at a Texas Commission on Environmental Quality (TCEQ) authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.
-The disposal of sludge by land application on property owned, leased or under the direct control of the permittee is a violation of the permit unless the site is authorized with the TCEQ.
-This provision does not authorize Distribution and Marketing of Class A or Class AB Sewage Sludge.
-This provision does not authorize the permittee to land apply sludge on property owned, leased or under the direct control of the permittee.
+The disposal of sludge or biosolids by land application on property owned, leased or under the direct control of the permittee is a violation of the permit unless the site is authorized with the TCEQ.
+This provision does not authorize Distribution and Marketing of Class A or Class AB Biosolids.
+This provision does not authorize the permittee to land apply biosolids on property owned, leased or under the direct control of the permittee.

-SECTION I. REQUIREMENTS APPLYING TO ALL SEWAGE SLUDGE LAND APPLICATION
+SECTION I. REQUIREMENTS APPLYING TO ALL SEWAGE SLUDGE OR BIOSOLIDS LAND APPLICATION